Oneflow-Inc/DLPerf/reports/GPT/dlperf_gpt_test_report_210512.md

 ## Test Options
 In order to compare the performance under the same hardware conditions, a series of tests are designed in this report.
 The test measurements is throughputs(sequences/sentenses per second), higer throughputs means better performance.

+We didn't report GPU Memory Usage in this report because PyTorch uses a caching memory allocator and the unused memory managed by the allocator will still show as if used in nvidia-smi.

 4 Groups of test were performed, they are:
 - data parallelism test
 - tensor model parallelism test